tardate/LittleArduinoProjects/Radio/FM/TwoStageTransmitter/README.md

 The LC tank circuit (C4, L1) provides the base carrier oscillator.
 C5 modulates the carrier frequency, but it is subject to bypass by the second transistor Q2.
-The degree of bypsass will depend on the voltage current applied to the base of Q2.
+The degree of bypass will depend on the voltage current applied to the base of Q2.
 Thus audio voltage controls the frequency of the oscillator i.e. we have FM!

 ### Component Selection and Results